akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 *She was imagining it all.
 It was some other girl.*

 Did he know?
 Did it matter if it was him?
-Why didn't he say anything?
+Why didn’t he say anything?
 He must have known!
 And he let me walk out the door?*

 ---